-Assignment of credit hours for courses will occur during program/course approval processes and be monitored through faculty curriculum, and program reviews established by the university.
+Assignment of credit hours for courses will occur during program/course approval processes and be monitored through faculty, curriculum, and program reviews established by the university.

-Worksheet, determining classroom or direct faculty instruction hours: 1.
-Multiple the number of course units x 15 2.
-Divide #1 by the number of weeks in the term The answer in #2 is the number of hours/week of direct faculty y instruction for your term.
-Please note that if you calculate using a 50 or 55 minute hour then you need to adjust the calculations in this manner: 1.
+Worksheet, determining classroom or direct faculty instruction hours: Multiple the number of course units x 15 Divide #1 by the number of weeks in the town.
+2. Divide #1 by the number of weeks in the term The answer in #2 is the number of hours/week of direct faculty i nstruction for your term.
+Please note that if you calculate using a 50 or 55 minute hour, t hen you need to adjust the calculations in this manner: 1.
 Multiple the number of course units by 50 or 55 2.
 Divide #1 by 60 3.
 Multiple #2 by 15 4.
-Divide #3 by the number of weeks in the term The answer in #4 is the number of hours/week of direct facult y instruction for your term.
+Divide #3 by the number of weeks in the term The answer in #4 is the number of hours/week of direct faculty instruction for your term.
 Worksheet, determining out-of-class instruction hours: 1.
-Multiple the number of course units by 2 (for UG courses) of r 3 (for GR courses) 2.
+Multiple the number of course units by 2 (for UG courses) or 3 (for GR courses) 2.
 Multiple #1 by 15 3.
 Divide #2 by the number of weeks in the term